 In his spare time John tends his allotment garden, is a keen rugby fan and has weekly phone calls with his nephews in Australia.

-Cheryl joined the Board of Trustees in October 2015.
+Christine joined the Board of Trustees in September 2020.

 Christine was born, brought up and educated in Hull, and has lived here for most of her life.
 This has given her great knowledge of the area and an insight into many of the nuances that make Hull such a great place to live as well as some of the challenges faced by residents.
 She became a voluntary Trustee to play a hands on role in delivering high quality neighbourhoods for local residents.